Lectures on Statistics in Theory: Prelude to Statistics in Practice: ATLAS and CMS Conventions

 For upper limits, there was a lot of discussion among CMS and ATLAS physicists in the early LHC days without convergence, with the result that the two experiments' physics coordinators in 2010 decreed that \cls\ (Section~\ref{cls}) be used in most cases.

 The ATLAS/CMS Higgs boson results followed these trends.
 A jointly written description is, ``Procedure for the LHC Higgs boson search combination in Summer 2011''~\cite{LHC-HCG}.

 Many issues were further discussed and described in the ATLAS-CMS combination papers for mass~\cite{atlascmsmass} and couplings~\cite{atlascmscouplings}.
 In particular, a lot of attention was paid to correlations.

-In the last couple years, Feldman-Cousins~\cite{feldman1998} starts to be used in some analyses, without my pushing.
-(Initially some at the LHC were very opposed, evidently because it could return a two-sided interval not including zero when they insisted on a strict upper limit.)
+In the last few years, Feldman-Cousins~\cite{feldman1998} starts to be used in some analyses, without my pushing.
+(Initially, some at the LHC were very opposed, evidently because it could return a two-sided interval not including zero when they insisted on a strict upper limit.)

+The CMS Collaboration maintains a large suite of software called ``Combine"~\cite{combine}, building on techniques developed by the CMS and ATLAS Collaborations for the Higgs boson measurements and combinations, as well as numerous other applications.
+These tools continue to evolve rapidly.
+Individual tools currently used by ATLAS (in addition to Roofit and Roostats mentioned above) include(pointers courtesy Kyle Cranmer) HistFactory~\cite{histfactory} for specific modelling in histogram based analyses); HistFitter~\cite{histfitter}, which sits on top of HistFactory and offers top-level steering functionality more like CMS's Combine); TRexFitter, that is like HistFitter and widely used, but no paper yet; pyhf~\cite{pyhf}, a Python-based implementation of HistFactory, which also has a different format for saving results, which is being used by HEPData; and cabinetry~\cite{cabinetry}, a Python-based approach to tools like HistFitter/TRexFitter.

-\section{My advocacy for $>$10 years}
+\section{My advocacy for $>$15 years}

 Have in place tools to allow computation of results using a variety of recipes, for problems up to intermediate complexity: \begin{itemize} \item Bayesian with analysis of sensitivity to prior \item Profile likelihood ratio (MINUIT MINOS) \item Frequentist construction with approximate treatment of nuisance parameters \item Other ``favorites'' such as \cls\ (an HEP invention). \end{itemize}